 Performance Management Alignment

-- Recognition systems rewarding cross-functional contribution
+- Recognition systems that reward cross-functional contribution

 Career Development for Aspiring T-Shaped Professionals